 Why the Sole Designator Model

-The CCWG-Accountability’s “First Draft Proposal on Work Stream 1 Recommendations” proposed a “Supporting Organization/Advisory Council Membership Model” as the reference model for the community enforcement mechanism.
+The CCWG-Accountability’s “First Draft Proposal on Work Stream 1 Recommendations” proposed a “Supporting Organization/Advisory CommitteeMembership Model” as the reference model for the community enforcement mechanism.
 However, in the Public Comment Period, 4 May – 3 June 2015, significant concerns were expressed and the CCWG-Accountability initiated work on alternative solutions.
 A core concern of the Supporting Organization/Advisory Committee Membership Model was the ability of the ICANN community to fully participate in the new accountability framework, and was integral to the work in devising a new approach.
 The CCWG-Accountability’s “Second Draft Proposal on Work Stream 1 Recommendations” proposed a “Sole Member” model instead of the Supporting Organization/Advisory Committee Membership Model.

 Concerns with a Sole Member Model